matan756/WordCounter/README.md

-# WordCounter
+**Tired of manually counting words?**

-Provide some text and get the frequency of each word in it
+This handy tool helps you analyze text and see how often each word appears.
+Simply enter your text and get a detailed frequency report.